aventure-cloud/local-storage/README.md

 Attention when using clear() without set prefix namespace.
 It is very likely that you will lose data of others applications.

 #Data Bridge
-WebStorage includes `$dataBridge` service to give you more advantage using this `$localStorage` concept. $dataBridge service is a useful solution to exchange data between two or more controllers.
+WebStorage includes `$dataBridge` service to give you a useful solution to exchange data between two or more controllers.
+$dataBridge is a dynamic object in memory.

 ##Passing data between controllers
 Below an usage example: